puppetlabs/relay-rfcs/0000-api-pagination.md

 limited to the default sort order (ascending or descending).

-Endpoints are not required to provide any filtering mechanisms, including via the `q` parameter.
-However, if a full-text search is permitted, it must be called `q`.
+Endpoints are not required to provide any filtering mechanisms, including via the `search` parameter.
+However, if a full-text search is permitted, it must be called `search`.

 ### Implementation